yachty66/pantheon/README.md

 - [ ] fix some wrong addresses of YC startups
 - [ ] get all addresses from coop houses in SF and add them
 - [ ] make embedding of the YC data
+- [ ] check how someone could use the map on his phone in google maps